forestryio/forestry.io/hugo/content/docs/quickstart/tour.md

 [Sign up](https://app.forestry.io/signup) for a Forestry account, and then navigate to the [dashboard](https://app.forestry.io/dashboard).

-1. Click "Take our demo site out for a spin!"
+1. Click "Try our Jekyll starter template!"
 2. Select your Git Provider from the list of options.
 3. A window will open asking you to give Forestry access to your repositories. _If you are not already logged in, your provider will prompt you for login credentials first._
 4. Click "Authorize application" and wait a few seconds for the window to close.